OmaymaS/onceupondata/content/post/2017-11-17-first-conf-talks.md

 <figure><img src='/post/2017-11-17_first-conf-talk/drob_fig.png'><figcaption><i>Source: The Procrastinator's Guide to a Data Science Career - David Robinson</i></figcaption></figure>

 So I moved on, and since i had to submit it a week before the conference, I had time to rehearse and share with a couple of colleagues who also gave some comments regarding the story, slides and flow.
-But I haven't promoted my talk since I don't feel comfortable doing so, I just wrote that I'll be sppeaking at EARL.
+But I haven't promoted my talk since I don't feel comfortable doing so, I just wrote that I'll be speaking at EARL.
 But [Maëlle Salmon](https://twitter.com/ma_salmon), [Emily Riederer](https://twitter.com/EmilyRiederer), and [Rladies](https://twitter.com/RLadiesGlobal) advertised my talk, although they haven't seen any previous talks by me.
 And then came the day of the talk where things went well.
 People connected to what I was saying and I got positive feedback.

 **So this was my journey to the first talk, and I hope more people contribute to the community and write similar posts *(as I was inspired by Emily Robinson's)*.
 Because usually the beginners see the final result; a speaker on the stage without the history of trials, the abstract drafts that were thrown away, the anxiety that kicks in, and all what's behind the scenes!**